 As required by accreditation standards, each course proposal submitted to the Curriculum Committee must document one or more course student learning outcomes (CSLOs), and each program proposal must document one or more program student learning outcomes (PSLOs).
 As a good practice, the Curriculum Committee recommends a minimum of three CSLOs for transferable courses to help document the rigor expected for such courses.
 The language of CSLOs and PSLOs must be consistent with the language documented in TracDat or other such SLO repository as may be adopted by Ventura College or the VCCCD.
-The Curriculum Committee may appoint one or more members (at least one of whom should also be a member of the SLO Advisory Committee or any successor body thereof) to review each program and course proposal to ensure consistency between the CMS and TracDat.
-This is considered an essential part of the technical review process; if the Curriculum Committee is notified by either the Technical Review and Prerequisites Workgroup Chair or the SLO representative(s) that there is a discrepancy between the CMS SLOs and the TracDat SLOs, then it should postpone approving the applicable curriculum until the originating department corrects the discrepancy.
+The Curriculum Committee may appoint one or more members to review each program and course proposal to ensure consistency between the CMS and the SLO repository.
+This is considered an essential part of the technical review process; if the Curriculum Committee is notified by either the Technical Review and Prerequisites Workgroup Chair or the SLO repository, then it should postpone approving the applicable curriculum until the originating department corrects the discrepancy.

 As declared in the Academic Senate for California Community Colleges (ASCCC) paper titled Guiding Principles for SLO Assessment and reaffirmed in ASCCC Plenary Resolution 09.06 (Spring 2016), the assessment of student learning outcomes is a curricular matter, and therefore falls within the purview of the "ten-plus-one" provision in Section 53200(c) of Title 5.
-However, the Ventura College Curriculum Committee has resolved, in effect, not to evaluate the quantity, quality, or appropriateness of SLOs; only that they are present in the COR or program outline and consistent with TracDat as described above.
+However, the Ventura College Curriculum Committee has passed a resolution, effective 1 November 2016, not to evaluate the quantity, quality, or appropriateness of SLOs; only that they are present in the COR or program outline and consistent with the SLO repository as described above.